egoist/poi/docs/options.md

 Load `.env` file from current working directory, the defined env variables will be available in both Node.js process and your application code.

+> __NOTE__: This is not available in config file since env variables should be defined before loading your config file.

+### define

+Type: `object`<br>
+Default: `undefined`

+Define global constants which can be configured at compile time.

+Please refer to relevant [webpack docs](https://webpack.js.org/plugins/define-plugin/#usage) for more usage of this.

 ### sourceMap

 Type: `boolean` `string`<br>